Chuyu-Team/VC-LTL/ReadMe.md

 * New Fea, add Vistual Studio 2019 Support.
 * New Fea, add 10.0.18362.0 UCRT support (Thanks to 毛利).
 * Improve, the `_ATL_XP_TARGETING` and `_USING_V110_SDK71_` macros in Vista mode are adjusted from error to warning.

+### 4.0.2.1 - Improved Support (June 30, 2019 13:40)
+* Improve compatibility with Lenovo one-click audio and video (This Issue also exists in Microsoft's UCRT).
+* Improve compatibility with Windows 7 RTM and older systems (This Issue also exists in Microsoft's UCRT).